Secure information, secure work, secure value

 - All password management is cryptographically controlled using LastPass.
 This streamlines logins, stores access credentials securely, and manages safe sharing for password recovery.

-- Our IT operations team can control usage policies and user management using LastPass as a secure centralized resource, streamlining global application of policies and procedures wherever members and end-users or work.
+- Our IT operations team can control usage policies and user management using LastPass as a secure centralized resource, streamlining the global application of policies and procedures wherever members and end-users work.

 - Google Meet and Zoom are our default live communications tools (whichever a client prefers).
 Session access is managed centrally using Google authentication mechanisms.

 Fine-grained access control is critical.
 There’s no merit in making it easy with shortcuts that expose critical information, just as there is no point in making information secure by making it inaccessible.
 Document distribution and collaboration must be both secure and frictionless.

 Our default identity and document access platform is Google G-Suite.
 It’s a unique combination of integrated cloud identity and easily manageable document sharing and management.
 It builds clear standards for data ownership, data use, security, transparency, and accountability.
 That gives us control over compliance, reporting, as well as day-to-day identity and collaboration needs.

 G-Suite as the backbone of our collaboration identity management confers several important advantages:

 - Google Authenticator significantly reduces the risk of unauthorized access.
 Admins can also manage these keys at scale, and readily separate access based on organizational rules.